notvalproate/Algo-Game/.github/pull_request_template.md

 ## Description
-_Provide a description about the changes that you made.
+_Provide a small description about the solution you are proposing with this PR.
 Also provide a reference link to the issue that this PR is solving_

 ## Changes Made
 _Provide a summary about the changes that you made and why you made them_